-The AIDS Program issued an RGFP in 2005 for the three named activities; encouraging the maximum use of HOPWA funds for HIV infected individuals and their family members threatened with homelessness.
+The AIDS Program issued an RFGP in 2005 for the three named activities which HUD has now separated into four activities; encouraging the maximum use of HOPWA funds for HIV infected individuals and their family members threatened with homelessness.
 Proposals were reviewed by a panel of persons with expertise in AIDS health care, housing, and homelessness issues.
 Evaluators adhered to all aspects of the federal regulations governing HOPWA.
 Additional evidence considered includes the level of local or regional networking among area HIV service organizations; plans to identify HIV positive persons who are homeless but not part of any HIV support system; plans to serve both rural and urban residents; and the development of emergency housing plans for HIV positive persons.